 § 2 Your rights

-(1) You have the right at any time to demand more specific information about the data stored on you, to inspect this data and to request that incorrect data about you be rectified or that the stored data be erased completely or in part.
+(1) You have the right, at any time, to demand more specific information on the data saved about your person, to view this data, and to demand either that incorrect data be rectified or that the save data be deleted either in full or in part.

-(2) If personal data from you is processed, you are the data subject within the meaning of the General Data Protection Regulation (GDPR) and you are entitled to the following rights in relationship to Koenig & Bauer (controller):
+(2) Where personal data obtained from you is processed, you are the data subject within the definition specified in the General Data Protection Regulation (GDPR) and are entitled to assert the following rights vis-à-vis Koenig & Bauer (as controller):

-In accordance with Article 15 GDPR, you are entitled to demand information about our processing of your personal data that we process.
-In particular, you can request information on the purposes of the processing, the categories of personal data concerned, the categories of recipients to whom your data has been or will be disclosed, the envisaged period for which the data will be stored, the existence of the right to rectify or erase personal data or to object to such processing to restrict its processing or to object to such processing, the right to lodge a complaint, the source of their data where it has not been collected by us, and on the existence of automated decision-making processes, including profiling, and as applicable any significant information on the details of such processes.
+In accordance with Article 15 GDPR, you are entitled to demand information about our processing of your personal data.
+In particular, you can demand information regarding the purposes of the processing, the categories of personal data concerned, the categories of recipients to whom your data has been or may be disclosed, the planned duration of retention of the data, your entitlement to demand the rectification or erasure of personal data, or to object to or restrict data processing, your right to lodge a complaint, the source of your data insofar as it was not collected by us, and the existence of any automated decision-making processes, including profiling, and as applicable any significant information on the details of such processes.

 2. Right to rectification

-In accordance with Article 16 GDPR, you can request that, where it is incorrect or incomplete, your personal data that we store be rectified or completed without undue delay.
+In accordance with Article 16 GDPR, you can demand that, where the personal data saved by us is inaccurate or incomplete, it be rectified or completed without undue delay.

 3. Right to erasure

-In accordance with Article 17 GDPR, you can demand the erasure of your personal data that we store, unless the processing is necessary to exercise the right of freedom of expression and information, to comply with a legal obligation, for reasons of public interest, or to establish, exercise or defend legal claims.
+In accordance with Article 17 GDPR, you can demand the erasure of personal data saved by us, insofar as the processing is not necessary to enable the exercise of the right of freedom of expression and information, for compliance with a legal obligation, for reasons of public interest, or for the establishment, exercise or defence of legal claims.